TatiGarrido/Doge-Dog-Day-Care/README.md

    ### Thank you
    ![Thank you](documentation/thankyou-page.png)

-   A "thank you" message provided when a customer fill the form and send a message.
+   A "thank you" message will be prompted when a customer fills out the form to send a message.

    ### Footer
    ![Footer](documentation/footer.png)

-   The footer section contais social media links that takes users to the company's social media in a new page.
+   The footer section contains social media links that take users to the company's social media in a new page.

    ## Technologies Used